While dealing with RV antifreeze, this question often pops up in my mind, “Is RV antifreeze toxic to plants and grass?”

 Can I Recognize the Safer Antifreeze by Color?

-Many individuals in the RV community believe that it is possible to identify the most poisonous RV antifreeze by color.
-The perception is that the pink colored antifreeze is safest, where the one in green color is hazardous.
+Many individuals in the RV community believe it is possible to identify the most poisonous RV antifreeze by color.
+The perception is that the pink-colored antifreeze is safest, whereas the green one is hazardous.

-I do not believe in this concept because that is not always the case.
-The solution’s color is not a parameter to judge what primary ingredients are present in the product.
+I do not believe in this concept because that is not always true.
+The solution’s color is not a parameter to judge what primary ingredients are in the product.

 So, using color as an indication is a blunder.
-The best tip is to read the label to find what are the solution’s ingredients and if it is the least toxic option for grass and other living creatures or not.
+The best tip is to read the label to find out the solution’s ingredients and whether it is the least toxic option for grass and other living creatures.

 Which RV Antifreeze Type To Go For?
 What Do I Recommend?

-With the above discussion, one thing is for sure that all the ethanol-based RV antifreeze types are a threat to grass and immediately destroys them if they come into contact.
+With the above discussion, one thing is sure: all the ethanol-based RV antifreeze types threaten grass and immediately destroy them if they come into contact.

 Propylene glycol-based RV antifreeze is not a threat to grass.
-It works fine as long as it is diluted heavily and distributed on a larger area using a spray.
+It works fine if diluted heavily and distributed on a larger area using a spray.
 The low concentration and grass durability are two factors that may keep the grass safe.

 Again, there is no 100% surety that grass will not change its color and die off.

-So, I recommend none of the aforementioned RV antifreeze is good for grass health.
+So, I recommend none of the above RV antifreeze is suitable for grass health.
 Instead, working on a controlled and safe RV antifreeze disposal is a wise step towards protecting the green life.

 Guidelines For Safe RV Antifreeze Disposal